ecamo19/learning_book/docs/how_to/use_force_eo.md

 A DEM is necessary in l2ps to:

 - Enhanced cloud and cloud shadow detection.
 This step is used to distinguish cloud shadows from water and topographic shadows.
-This step is used to scale the optical depths with altitude

-- Perform an atmospheric correction
+- Perform an atmospheric correction.
+This step is used to scale the optical depths with altitude.

-- Perform the topographic correction
+- Perform the topographic correction.
+The topographic correction is of course relying on the DEM